 Importance of Glossaries

 The use of glossaries significantly improves the overall quality and authenticity of translations.
 When localization teams have glossaries there are fewer chances of in-context translations and confusing terminologies.
-Glossaries help maintain the cohesiveness and continuity of your translation documents.
+Glossaries help maintain the cohesiveness and continuity of your document translation.
 It has been observed that the use of glossaries reduces the chances of error in a translation document by 70 percent.
 This means you have to waste less time on edits, reviews, and proofreading.
-So, it will make your translation process faster and save more resources that would otherwise spend on costly mistakes and repeated edits.
+So, it will make your translation process faster and save more resources that would otherwise be spent on costly mistakes and repeated edits.

-For the businesses that work with remote employees and freelancers, having professional glossaries is a must.
+For businesses that work with remote employees and freelancers, having professional glossaries is a must.
 Contractual-based freelancers and newly hired translators might not have enough brand knowledge to generate accurate translations.
-Glossaries can be very helpful in this scenario because it allows all remote and in-house employees to gain brand understanding and create relevant translations.
+Glossaries can be very helpful in this scenario because they allow all remote and in-house employees to gain brand understanding and create relevant translations.